UPHL-BioNGS/Cecret/README.md

 params.relatedness = false            # actually the toggle for mafft
 params.snpdists = true
 params.iqtree = true
 params.bamsnap = false                # can be really slow.
-Works best with bcftools variants params.rename = true                  # needs a corresponding sample file
+Works best with bcftools variants.
+An example bamsnap image is below. params.rename = false                 # needs a corresponding sample file
 ```

 ## The main components of Cecret are: